BLyndon/bayesian_methods/docs/_posts/2020-07-29-variational_inference.md

 For many practical models evaluating $$p(Z\|X)$$ is infeasible and approximation schemes are required.
 There are mainly two types of approximation schemes.
 The first major group consists of **stochastic approximation schemes** such as Markov Chain Monte Carlo, the second major group is formed by **deterministic approximation schemes**.

-In this section we will introduce a determinisitic method called **variational inference**.
+In this section we will introduce a deterministic method called **variational inference**.

 ---